WhatLibrarian/Presentations/PITCHME.md

 Not a series of discrete steps that assumes everyone starts and ends up at the same place.
 Any discussion of pedagogy needs to include a critical examination of our tools, what they afford, who they exclude…

-Most higher ed teaching practices are unexamined, because teachers are rarely given space to think…
 1. Start by trusting students
 2. Realize fairness is not an excuse for lack of empathy.
 ---
 # The Sessions
 ---
-**Diversity, Adversity, Perversity and the University: Opportunities for Embedding & Celebratin Diversity in Class Maters**
+## Diversity, Adversity, Perversity and the University

 Presenters: [David Geary](https://twitter.com/gearsgeary) & [Ki Wight](https://ca.linkedin.com/in/kiwight)

 **Key Takeaway**: Do a diversity audit on images, videos and other class materials that you use your day-to-day in classroom.
 Images and videos used in classroom presentations can promote diversity (racial, sexual, gender, ability) without necessarily being the subject of the course.